aka Nosferatu: a Symphony of Terror; The Twelfth Hour

 Nosferatu was remade by Werner Herzog as the interesting Nosferatu the Vampyre (1979), starring Klaus Kinski as Orlok, who was now legitimately able to be called Dracula because Stoker’s Dracula was out of copyright.
 Over the years, much mythology has built up around the film, most notably the (untrue) claim that Max Schreck (whose surname means ‘fright’ in German) was a mysterious figure about whom nothing is known and who never appeared in any other films again.
 In fact, Schreck is reasonably well-biographed and appeared in at least a dozen other films.
 This myth led to the basis of the film Shadow of the Vampire (2000), which is set around the making of Nosferatu and posits that Max Schreck (played by Willem Dafoe) was a real vampire.
 While a work of total fiction, this is nevertheless an excellent film in its own right.

 Both Shreck (1990) and Son of Darkness: To Die For II (1991) are vampire films that names their vampire Max Schreck.
 Batman Returns (1992) and Final Destination (2000) respectively feature a villain and an FBI agent named Max Schreck; while in Targets (1968), Boris Karloff plays an aging horror actor named Byron Orlock; and the vampire films Transylvania Twist (1989), The Breed (2001) and Dracula 3000 (2004) feature vampires named Orlock.
 The rat-like look of the vampire has been used in several other films such as Salem’s Lot (1979), Vamp (1986), Black Water Vampire (2014) and What We Do in the Shadows (2014).
-Waxwork II: Lost in Time (1992) contains a brief homage to Nosferatu, while he also makes a background cameo in The Haunted World of El Superbeasto (2009).
+Waxwork II: Lost in Time (1992) contains a brief homage to Nosferatu, while he also makes a cameo in The Haunted World of El Superbeasto (2009) and The Munsters (2022).
 Nosferatu was edited with bad movie footage and a comedy soundtrack in Nosferatu vs Father Pipecock & Sister Funk (2014), while Mimesis: Nosferatu (2018) is set among a present-day recreation.